You are here:

 What is Inflation?

 Inflation refers to the rate at which the general level of prices for goods and services rises, leading to a decrease in purchasing power.
 It is typically measured by indices such as the Consumer Price Index (CPI) or Producer Price Index (PPI).
-High inflation means that consumers need more money to buy the same goods and services they could purchase previously.
+High inflation erodes purchasing power, requiring consumers to spend more money on the same goods and services.

 How Inflation Affects Commodity Prices